ThoughtTimeMachine/UFCE-Framework/README.md

 ```bash
 ollama run llama3
  ```
-Keep this window open — it runs the server on localhost:11434
+Keep this window open — it runs the server on localhost:XXXXXX

 ### Option 2: Ollama Inside Docker Container
 Use this if you want everything isolated in the container